 In the sunny Southeast, many cities celebrate nature with fun-filled festivals for the entire community.
 Whether you prefer to gaze at the beautiful flowers atop the mountains of Tennessee or stroll among the dogwood trees in Atlanta, the Southeast is filled with beautiful flower festivals for you.
 Of course, while the festivals are centered around the colorful spring blooms, most offer much more than simple displays of flowers.
 Many of the city festivals also highlight local gardeners and artists, and feature a number of events as they create fun, educational, and exciting spring entertainment for all ages.
 So if you're headed to the Southeast this spring, check out one of these flower festivals!

 Inspired by the fields of flowers in Holland, the Festival of Spring at Burnside Farms is one of the largest pick-your-own flower events in the world.
 With 6 acres of flowers, there is no shortage of colors or variety to choose from at Burnside Farms.
 Although the timing is hard to predict each year, daffodils typically lead the way in mid/late March, with tulips blooming shortly after in April.
 The Festival of Spring is enjoyable for the entire family and on certain days of the festival, known as "dog days", you can even bring your furry family members along to enjoy the fresh spring air.
 Visitors may even purchase a re-entry ticket, which allows you to visit multiple times during the season.
-There are picnic tables available for a relaxing lunch, but if the weather is a little too warm or damp, the Lion & Bull Restaurant, which serves a variety of delicious dishes, is only a few minutes North on US 15.
+There are picnic tables available for a relaxing lunch.

 Ball Ground, GA

 March 1 - December 1, 2016